How to Run No-Bot Meetings on Mac (Without Losing the Notes)

 4. Speaker diarization — essential for multi-person meetings

-5. Storage security — encryption and AI-training opt-out
+5. Storage security — encryption and an AI-training opt-out

 Qureco as one option

 Qureco is one tool that fits all five criteria.
-It is a Mac application that you install on your own device, so nothing appears in the meeting view.
+It's a Mac application you install on your own device, so nothing appears in the meeting view.
 Recording, AI-generated minutes, and Notion sync all happen from your laptop in a single flow.

-The free plan offers unlimited recording with no watermark, and the Pro plan ($9/month) unlocks AI minutes and Notion integration.
-Pro is free for the first month with no credit card required, which makes "have one manager try it for two weeks, then roll out" a low-risk path.
+The free plan offers unlimited recording with no watermark, and the Pro plan ($9/month) unlocks AI notes and Notion integration.
+Pro is free for the first month with no card on file — which makes "have one manager try it for two weeks, then roll out" a low-risk path.

-Qureco's recording UI runs on your own Mac and does not appear as a participant in the meeting
+Qureco's recording UI runs on your own Mac and doesn't appear as a participant in the meeting

 Qureco official site